Battle Mania Daiginjou

 Despites its length Battle Mania Daiginjou has excellent pacing.
 Every level has a unique set of enemies and traps to deal with and is the appropriate length.
 Because of the varied settings the game can’t really afford to repeat itself and benefits from it.
 Daiginjou switches between vertical and horizontal and never loses a step.
 The set pieces are always extravagant no matter the viewpoint.
 Descending into the Kikokukyou base is incredibly thrilling as you try your best to avoid being crushed or flying into an unforeseen hazard.
 Even exploring the inside of the Demon Train proves fun as your visibility is limited due to its interior.
 Thanks to the different control options your experience will differ wildly but is no less efficient.
 That they were able to balance all three options so well speaks to the game’s quality.

 In terms of difficulty Battle Mania Daiginjou falls in line with its prequel.
 Mania can still only take one hit before death but the game provides a decent amount of life restoring hearts.
 Those lives go fast as Mania is a large target, making bullet dodging hard.
 It is easy to forget that only Mania takes damage and lose track of her but that is part of the game.
 Special weapons play a big role in helping you deal with the chaos as they recharge pretty fast.
-Choosing the right one doesn’t necessary make a level trivial but it does help.
+Choosing the right one does not necessarily make a level trivial but it does help.
 The multi-phase boss battles are a real treat even if they become ridiculous after a point.
-I can’t begin to describe how much fun I had with Battle Mania; it is refreshing to play a shooter that is balanced rather than determinedly trying to kick your ass.
+I cannot begin to describe how much fun I had with Battle Mania; it is refreshing to play a shooter that is balanced rather than determinedly trying to kick your ass.

 Battle Mania 001 Battle Mania 003 Battle Mania 004 Battle Mania 005